-To test our fastest ILP formulation (Clique Partitioning) and the heuristics on even larger inputs, we downloaded Wikipedia interlanguage link data for the largest 30 languages3 on 7 June 2012.
+To test our fastest ILP formulation (CLIQUE PARTITIONING) and the heuristics on even larger inputs, we downloaded Wikipedia interlanguage link data for the largest 30 languages on 7 June 2012.
 To decrease noise, we excluded user pages and other special pages.
 The resulting instance has 11,977,500 vertices and 46,695,719 edges.
 Of the 2,698,241 connected components, 225,760 are not colorful, the largest of which has 1,828 vertices and 14,403 edges.
-The instance can be solved optimally in about 80 minutes (we cannot give a more precise figure since because of memory constraints, we had to run our implementation on a different machine that was also loaded with other tasks).
+The instance can be solved optimally in about 80 minutes (we cannot give a more precise figure since, because of memory constraints, we had to run our implementation on a different machine that was also loaded with other tasks).
 In the solution, 618,660 edges are deleted, and the insertion of 434,849 can be inferred.
 The merge-based heuristic has an error of 0.81 %.
 Solving the largest component takes 182 seconds; 10.2% of the edges are deleted.
-The merge-based heuristic takes 13.4 seconds, with $1.15\,\%$ error.
+The merge-based heuristic takes 13.4 seconds, with 1.15% error.
 The languages in the component are similarly distributed as in the overall graph.
 It contains mostly terms related to companies, in particular different legal forms of these, and family relationships.
-We noted that many inconsistencies have been introduced by bots that aim to fill in "missing"
+We noted that many inconsistencies have been introduced by bots that aim to fill in "missing" translations; for example, the Hungarian word "Részvény" (stock) is wrongly linked to the term for "free float" in many languages.

-3 http://meta.wikimedia.org/wiki/List_of_Wikipedias
+&lt;sup>3 http://meta.wikimedia.org/wiki/List\of\Wikipedias